Why Do I Have to Cancel? Why Am I Still Being Invoiced?

 How to stop invoices & cancel the hosting plan

-Please check out the article How Do I Cancel My Account? on how to cancel a hosting plan and other services in your account.
+Please check out the How Do I Cancel My Account? article for more information about how to cancel a hosting plan and other subscriptions in your account.

 Domain names are assumed by HostGator to be automatically renewed each year unless notified otherwise.
 As per our Terms of Service, the following applies to a domain name purchased with HostGator: